 Everyone can use a good set of kitchen knives.
 And while you can spend hundreds of dollars on a single knife, the average homeowner doesn’t need that level of quality to chop an onion.

-Keep it simple with a Cuisinart 15-piece knife set.
+Keep it simple with an Alltripal 16-piece knife set.
 The knives are made of solid high-carbon stainless steel all the way to the hilt for an ever-confident cut.
 Along with an assortment of chopping, paring, and bread knives, it also includes a set of six steak knives, a sharpener, and a block.

 And it looks more expensive than it actually is, which is always a plus.